MileHacker Logo

 • Features impressive Renaissance portals, ornate Baroque altarpieces, and beautiful azulejo panels.

-• Church of São Pedro: A smaller church near the castle, largely rebuilt after the 1755 earthquake, retaining its historical charm.
+• Church of São Pedro: A smaller church near the citadel, largely rebuilt following the 1755 earthquake, retaining its historical charm.

-• Sanctuary of Senhor da Pedra: This unique, hexagonal Baroque church stands just outside the town walls, visible from a distance, and offers a quiet place for reflection.
+• A haven of Senhor da Pedra: This unique, hexagonal Baroque church stands just outside the town walls, is visible from a distance, and offers a quiet place for reflection.

 Historical Insights